jadonk/cloud9-examples/PocketBeagle/.work-in-progress/Grove/Kit.md

 - Step 1.
 Enter Cloud9 IDE by typing IP of PocketBeagle
 - Step 2.
 Select PocketBeagle -> Grove
 - Step 3.
-Run the tone_generator.py by using Runner:Python.
+Run the ToneGenerator.py by using Runner:Python.

+**NOTE** : we should run ToneGenerator.py when we restart after.

 - Step 4.
 Run the Musical_Note.py by using Runner:Python.

 ## Success